garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 df<-as.matrix(df)
 df<-array(as.numeric(df[,2:785]), dim = c(nrow(df),28,28,1))</pre></code>

-You also have to reshape the array so it has the shape c(samples,28,28,1) -1 because there is only one channel-
+You also have to reshape the array to the shape {number of samples,28,28,1} -1 because there is only one channel- {: style="text-align: justify"}

-Let's explore some of the "sheeps" of the training dataset

-You have to agree with me that they remotely resemble a sheep.
-It is also fair to admit that they are cotained in a square of 28x28 pixels so it is not very easy to draw something semi-decent in such reduced area.

 ## The encoder

-Now we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
+Now that the data is ready, we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
 The encoder consists in a mixture of convolutional layers connected to a neural net to capture the features of the drawings.

 <pre><code>